 Marshmallows are an integral part of krispie treats, so I do not recommend finding a substitute for them.

-The treats harden as they cool, so it’ll take at least 30 minutes after they’ve been in the pan.
+The treats harden as they cool.
+It’ll take at least 30 minutes.

 Too much butter will lead to soggy krispie treats.

-No. As marshmallows sit in the pantry, they lose moisture, which in turn changes their texture.
-They will have a harder time melting, and when they do, they run the risk of overcooking and making your treats tougher.
+No. As marshmallows sit in the pantry, they lose moisture, which changes their texture.
+They have a harder time melting, and when they do, they run the risk of overcooking and making your treats tough.

 Quick Tips and Tricks for the best crispy rice treats